by Luke Wayne

 "By this kind of death people make their way to heaven who perhaps never would by any other means."4

 A Crusade, therefore, is not merely a religious war.
-It is a war in which one"s service is an act of penance through which one receives the promise of the remission of one's sin.
+It is a war in which one's service is an act of penance through which one receives the promise of the remission of sin.
 Historian Jonathan Riley-Smith defined it thus:

 "To crusade meant to engage in a war which was both holy, because it was believed to be waged on God's behalf, and penitential, because those taking part considered themselves to be performing an act of penance.
 The war was authorized by the pope as the Vicar of Christ.
 Most crusaders were laymen and women who committed to join an expedition by each making a vow.
 They were rewarded with indulgences, guarantees that the penitential act in which they were engaged would rank in God's eyes as a fully satisfactory remission of the sins they had committed up to that date" 5

-So then crusades, which were fought not only against the Muslims but against the Mongols, the proto-protestant Hussites, the heretical Cathars, and a variety of other perceived threats to Roman Catholic orthodoxy or the security of Europe, 6 were a unique outgrowth of the practical theology of medieval Roman Catholicism and so were more than simply a war in the name of religion.
+So then Crusades, which were fought not only against the Muslims but also the Mongols, the proto-protestant Hussites, the heretical Cathars, and a variety of other perceived threats to Roman Catholic orthodoxy or the security of Europe,6 were a unique outgrowth of the practical theology of medieval Roman Catholicism, and so were more than simply a war in the name of religion.
 For those who were fighting, they were a labor of penance in the desperate hope of forgiveness.
 They were individual acts of Catholic piety on behalf of the combatants and were rooted in a specific theology of Papal authority, the merit of penance, and remission of sins mediated to the penitent through church authorities.
-In short, the whole idea of crusades is an outgrowth of the very theological errors that sparked the protestant reformation.
+In short, the whole idea of crusades is an outgrowth of the very theological errors that sparked the Protestant Reformation.

 The Crusades against the Muslims

 Understanding this ideological background, why did the popes call on men throughout Europe to take up arms against the Muslims?
-Why would they offer the remission of sins to those who would fight in this specific cause?
-Multiple historical factors and theological developments must be considered to fully answer these questions.
+Why would they offer the remission of sins to those who would fight for this specific cause?
+To fully answer these questions, there are multiple historical factors and theological developments one must consider.

 A World Divided

 The Muslim world fared no better.
-Having conquered much of the Middle East, North Africa, portions of India and south Asia, and even a large portion of southern Spain and parts of France,8 Islam had since become increasingly factionalized by both ideological and ethnic divisions that resulted in a state of ongoing religious war and political intrigue which greatly slowed down their conquest and expansion as the peoples within the Islamic world turned on one another and battled for preeminence.9 Still, the Greek empire that held together what was left of the Greco-Roman East, Christian by profession yet divided from the Papacy of the Roman Catholic west, was weak from its own internal struggles and was losing its territory to the Muslim Turks.10 Thus both Europe and the Muslim world were already in violent struggles with themselves and with each other.
+Having conquered much of the Middle East, North Africa, portions of India and South Asia, and even a large portion of southern Spain and parts of France,8 Islam had since become increasingly factionalized by both ideological and ethnic divisions.
+The result was a state of ongoing religious war and political intrigue within Islamic lands.
+Muslim conquest and expansion slowed significantly as the various peoples of the Islamic world turned on one another and battled for preeminence.9 Still, the Greek empire that held together what was left of the Greco-Roman East, Christian by profession yet divided from the Papacy of the Roman Catholic west, was weak from its own internal struggles and was losing its territory to the Muslim Turks.10 Thus both Europe and the Muslim world were already in violent struggles with themselves and with each other.